panda-re/panda/docs/PANDA.md

 If all you want to do is use plugins others have written, you can read this section and skip the rest.

 There are two ways to load a PANDA plugin: by specifying it via `-panda` or `-panda-plugin` on the QEMU command line, or by using the `load_plugin` command from the monitor.
-In either case, the plugin should be specified by giving the path to the plugin (which will usually be named `panda_{something}.so`).
+If using `-panda-plugin` or `load_plugin`, the plugin should be specified by giving the path to the plugin (which will usually be named `panda_{something}.so`).

+If using `-panda`, specify just the plugin's name.
+PANDA will search for the plugin in either the QEMU directory or in PANDA_PLUGIN_DIR.
+You can specify multiple plugins as a semicolon-separated list, and you can give the plugins arguments as a comma-separated list after the plugin's name and a colon.
+For example,

+	-panda stringsearch;callstack_instr;llvm_trace:base=dir

 Once a plugin is loaded, it will appear when using the `list_plugins` monitor command: